mantidproject/mantid/docs/source/algorithms/SplineInterpolation-v1.rst

 they will all be interpolated against the first spectra in WorkspaceToMatch.

+Optionally, the algorithm can perform a linear interpolation, if the WorkspaceToMatch contains two points exactly.

 Optionally, this algorithm can also calculate the first and second derivatives of each of the interpolated points as a side product.
 Setting the DerivOrder property to zero will force the algorithm to